Shield of Achilles: Criticism

+After the classical period

+The theme inspired related illustrations and paintings, for example Thetis Receiving the Weapons of Achilles from Hephaestus by Anthony van Dyck.

+At least since the beginning of the 18th century scholars and artisans attempted to recreate the shield in detail on paper, gold, and bronze.

+The poem The Shield of Achilles (1952) by W. H. Auden reimagines Homer's description in 20th-century terms.

 Description

 Homer gives a detailed description of the imagery which decorates the new shield.
 Starting from the shield's center and moving outward, circle layer by circle layer, the shield is laid out as follows: